RU Really Ok? How to Help Someone Open Up About their Mental Health

 Every year on RU OK?
 Day we are reminded to ask those around us, RU really ok?
 It’s a simple prompt to check in and see how people are really going.

 When we ask someone how they’re doing, they may answer honestly – they may say they’re struggling to cope, finding life hard or not feeling well within themselves.
+The important thing is that you’re here to listen and support with an open mind.

 But what if someone tells you they are ok, but you think they might not be?
 How can you tell?